-- C7.1 Know the physical and chemical properties of the alkali metals (Group 1), the halogens (Group 17) and the noble gases (Group 18). - C7.2 Describe the trends in chemical reactivity and physical properties of the alkali metals (Group 1) and make predictions based on those trends. - C7.3 The halogens (Group 17): - a.
-Describe the trends in chemical reactivity and physical properties of the halogens and make predictions based on those trends. - b.
+- C7.1 Know the physical and chemical properties of the alkali metals (Group 1), the halogens (Group 17) and the noble gases (Group 18). - C7.2 Describe the trends in chemical reactivity and physical properties of the alkali metals (Group 1) and make predictions based on those trends.
+This includes knowledge of the relative positions of lithium, sodium and potassium in Group 1. - C7.3 The halogens (Group 17): - a.
+Describe the trends in chemical reactivity and physical properties of the halogens and make predictions based on those trends.
+This includes knowledge of the relative positions of fluorine, chlorine, bromine and iodine in Group 17. - b.
 Explain what is meant by a displacement reaction, in terms of reactivity competition, between halogens and halide ions.